-The Worship at Home tab has a Virtual Service for Sunday.
+For those who are unable to come to church, the Worship at Home tab on the above menu has a Virtual Service for each Sunday.

 Check out the Digital Resources Tab for online worship resources including a live-streamed service from the Archbishop of York.
 There is also a new resource from the Church of England for those who are unable to attend the funeral.

 Weekly Mailchimp Email:

 If you would like to receive a weekly email from St Edmund's with news, prayers and links to our Virtual Service then please fill in this form.
 You can easily unsubscribe at any time with one click.
 Your email address is secure and we do not pass it on to anyone else.

 OVERCOMING CORONAVIRUS COVID19

 Check out this excellent article by Dr Curt Thompson.
 It is very helpful in this current lockdown.
 Read through to the end for some great tips. https://curtthompsonmd.com/a-body-of-work/